rcyaon/analog-template/README.md

 $$V_{REF} = V_{BE} + (R2/R1) \cdot \Delta V_{BE}$$

 A PTAT curvature correction current is then injected to flatten the remaining log-term curvature.[^3]

-Furthermore, the Brokaw topology suits SKY130's imprecise, low-β PNPs (β = 10–20) because accuracy depends on BJT matching rather than absolute device parameters.
+Hence, the Brokaw topology suits SKY130's imprecise, low-β PNPs (β = 10–20) because accuracy depends on BJT matching rather than absolute device parameters.

 [^1]: Brokaw — "A simple three-terminal IC bandgap reference," IEEE JSSC, 1974